splunk/security_content/docs/_posts/2020-10-28-detect_port_security_violation.md

 * src_interface

+#### How To Implement
+This search uses a standard SPL query on logs from Cisco Network devices.
+The network devices must be configured with Port Security and Error Disable for this to work (see https://www.cisco.com/c/en/us/td/docs/switches/lan/catalyst4500/12-2/25ew/configuration/guide/conf/port_sec.html) and log with a severity level of minimum &#34;5 - notification&#34;.
+The search also requires that the Cisco Networks Add-on for Splunk (https://splunkbase.splunk.com/app/1467) is used to parse the logs from the Cisco network devices.

+#### Known False Positives
+This search might be prone to high false positives if you have malfunctioning devices connected to your ethernet ports or if end users periodically connect physical devices to the network.

 #### Kill Chain Phase
 * Reconnaissance
 * Delivery
 * Exploitation
 * Actions on Objectives

-#### Known False Positives
-This search might be prone to high false positives if you have malfunctioning devices connected to your ethernet ports or if end users periodically connect physical devices to the network.